FitDiff: Robust monocular 3D facial shape and reflectance estimation using Diffusion Models: Experiments

 Training such a diffusion model in a supervised manner requires a large dataset of labeled sets of facial images $\mathbf{I}$, facial textures $\mathbf{T}$, shape parameters $\mathbf{z}_{shp}$ and facial recognition embeddings $\mathbf{V}$.
 Although a captured dataset could be used, there are no large enough public datasets~\cite{MICA:ECCV2022}.
-As a workaround, we manually picked 9K 2D facial images from the CelebA-HQ Dataset \cite{karras2018progressive} $\mathbf{I}_i, i=0\dots{}9\cdot 10^{3}$, on which we performed the following steps to acquire the labeled dataset: A) We use a state-of-the-art face recognition model \cite{deng2019arcface}, to extract the identity latent embeddings $\mathbf{V}$, which captures the facial structure, with minimal interference from shading, age, and accessories.
+As a workaround, we curate 9000 2D facial images from the CelebA-HQ Dataset \cite{karras2018progressive} $\mathbf{I}_i, i=0\dots{}9\cdot 10^{3}$, on which we performed the following steps to acquire the labeled dataset: A) We use a state-of-the-art face recognition model \cite{deng2019arcface}, to extract the identity latent embeddings $\mathbf{V}$, which captures the facial structure with minimal interference from shading, age, and accessories.
 B) We train a state-of-the-art StyleGAN-based \cite{Karras2019stylegan2} facial reconstruction network \cite{lattas2023fitme} $\phi$, on public datasets of facial textures \cite{papaioannou2022mimicme, Lattas_2020_CVPR}, and use the LSFM 3DMM for the facial shape \cite{booth2018large}.
 Following an iterative optimization \cite{lattas2023fitme}, we fit our model to the CelebA-HQ dataset~\cite{karras2018progressive} and acquire pseudo-ground truth facial textures, 3DMM shape weights, and scene illumination parameters $\phi(\mathbf{I}_i) \rightarrow \mathbf{A}_{D_i},\mathbf{A}_{S_i},\mathbf{N}_i, \mathbf{z}_{shp_i}, \mathbf{z}_{ill_i}$.
-In the end, we acquire a dataset of paired images, facial reflectance textures, facial shape, scene illumination and latent vectors: $\left\{ \mathbf{I}_i, \mathbf{A}_{D_i}, \mathbf{A}_{S_i}, \mathbf{N}_{i}, \mathbf{z}_{shp_i}, \mathbf{z}_{ill_i},\mathbf{V}_{i}\right\}$.
+After manually filtering out all failed cases, we finalize a dataset consisting of paired images, facial reflectance textures, facial shape, scene illumination and latent vectors: $\left\{ \mathbf{I}_i, \mathbf{A}_{D_i}, \mathbf{A}_{S_i}, \mathbf{N}_{i}, \mathbf{z}_{shp_i}, \mathbf{z}_{ill_i},\mathbf{V}_{i}\right\}$.